 Around here, we've taken to referring to these little guys as "pudgy" chocolate chip cookies.
 This is not just because they'll make you pudgy if you eat too many (we can be honest here, right...?), but also because they actually bake up thick and pudgy.
 This pudginess makes their crumb amazingly soft and moist.
 Sinking your teeth into the first bite of these little guys is really quite addictive!

-2 cups fine ground blanched almond flour (such as Honeyville or Nuts.com)
+2 cups (200g) fine ground blanched almond flour (like THESE brands)

 1/4 teaspoon salt

-1/4 cup honey or vegan substitute (I like clover honey for its mild flavor)
+1/4 cup maple syrup or honey (I like clover honey for its mild flavor)

-1 tablespoon canned full fat coconut milk (such as guar gum/bpa free Natural Value)
+1 tablespoon canned full fat coconut milk (like Natural Value)

-Note: Be sure to 'scoop' up the AF with the cup and sweep over the top with a flat edge.
+Note: Be sure to 'scoop' up the AF with the cup and sweep over the top with a flat edge for this recipe.
 If you spoon it into the cup, you are likely to not have enough AF for the recipe, if you pack it you will have too much.

 When they are all gone, return to the top of this page and repeat!

 Pictures For Pinterest (just click on the picture to PIN)